00shtoobs/TronxyBrainFood/README.md

 *\0/* IMPORTANT NOTICE *\0/*

-Most of the files are only compatible with the TITAN or standard extruder, V6 191017 Black Main Board.
+Most of the files are only compatible with; The TITAN or Standard Extruder, V6 - 191017 - Black Main Board.

 The main contributors are: